-CONTINUOUS INTRAVENOUS INFUSION USUAL PEDIATRIC DOSE (NON-NEONATAL) To initiate sedation, an intravenous loading dose of 0.05 to 0.2 mg/kg administered over at least 2 to 3 minutes can be used to establish the desired clinical effect IN PATIENTS WHOSE TRACHEA IS INTUBATED.
+INTRAVENOUS INFUSION USUAL PEDIATRIC DOSE (NON-NEONATAL)

+For sedation/anxiolysis/ To initiate sedation, an intravenous loading dose of 0.05 to 0.2 mg/kg administered over at least 2 to 3 minutes can be used to establish the desired clinical effect IN PATIENTS WHOSE TRACHEA IS INTUBATED.
 (Midazolam should not be administered as a rapid intravenous dose.)
 This loading dose may be followed by a continuous intravenous infusion to maintain the effect.
-An infusion of midazolam but who were allowed to breathe spontaneously.
+An infusion of midazolam has been used in patients whose trachea was intubated but who were allowed to breathe spontaneously.
 Assisted ventilation is recommended for pediatric patients who are receiving other central nervous system depressant medications such as opioids.
 Based on pharmacokinetic parameters and reported clinical experience, continuous intravenous infusions of midazolam should be initiated at a rate of 0.06 to 0.12 mg/kg/hr (1 to 2 mcg/kg/min).
 The rate of infusion can be increased or decreased (generally by 25% of the initial or subsequent infusion rate) as required, or supplemental intravenous doses of midazolam can be administered to increase or maintain the desired effect.
 Frequent assessment at regular intervals using standard pain/sedation scales is recommended.
-Drug elimination may be delayed in patients receiving erythromycin and/ or other P450-3A4 enzyme inhibitors (see PRECAUTIONS, Drug Interactions) and in patients with liver dysfunction, low cardiac output (especially those requiring inotropic support), and in neonates.
-Hypotension may be observed in patients who are critically ill, particularly those receiving opioids and/or when midazolam is rapidly administered.
+Drug elimination may be delayed in patients receiving erythromycir and/or other P450-3A4 enzyme inhibitors (see PRECAUTIONS, Drug Interactions) and in patients with liver dysfunction, low cardiac output (especially those requiring inotropic support), and in neonates.
+Hypotension may be observed in patients who are critically ill, particularly those receiving opioids and/or when